hauxir/dotfiles/.vim/bundle/YouCompleteMe/README.md

 see what compile commands will be used for the file if you're using the semantic completion engine.

+### The `:YcmToggleLogs` command

+This command automatically opens in windows the stdout and stderr logfiles written by the [ycmd server][ycmd].
+If one or both logfiles are already opened, they are automatically closed. `stderr` or `stdout` can be specified as an argument of this command to only open the corresponding logfile instead of both.
+If this logfile is already opened, it will be closed.
+Only for debugging purpose.

 ### The `:YcmCompleter` command

+This command gives access to a number of additional [IDE-like features](#quick-feature-summary) in YCM, for things like semantic GoTo, type information, FixIt and refactoring.

-This command can be used to invoke completer-specific commands.
+Technically the command invokes completer-specific commands.
 If the first argument is of the form `ft=...` the completer for that file type will be used (for example `ft=cpp`), else the native completer of the current buffer will be used.
-Call `YcmCompleter` without further arguments for information about the commands you can call for the selected completer.
+Call `YcmCompleter` without further arguments for a list of the commands you can call for the current completer.

-See the _YcmCompleter subcommands_ section for more information on the available subcommands.
+See the [file type feature summary](#quick-feature-summary) for an overview of the features available for each file type.
+See the _YcmCompleter subcommands_ section for more information on the available subcommands and their usage.

-YcmCompleter subcommands
+YcmCompleter Subcommands
 ------------------------

-[See the docs for the `YcmCompleter` command before tackling this section.]
+NOTE: See the docs for the `YcmCompleter` command before tackling this section.

 The invoked subcommand is automatically routed to the currently active semantic completer, so `:YcmCompleter GoToDefinition` will invoke the `GoToDefinition`